 The Journalism and Media Studies Department in the Diederich College of Communication is home to hundreds of journalism students and alumni, and we acknowledge and condemn the violence that journalists, including our own, have faced as they try to do their jobs.
 We stand in solidarity with journalists and communities as they bear witness to discrimination and violence across the world.

-Journalism that considers the impact of reporting on its subjects, that pledges to follow the facts wherever they lead, and is mindful of the need to prepare for potential harm to its practitioners.
+The Journalism and Media Studies Department wants to emphasize our continuing commitment to teaching young journalists the importance of a humane, evidence-based, and safety-conscious brand of journalism.
+A journalism that considers the impact of reporting on its subjects, that pledges to follow the facts wherever they lead, and is mindful of the need to prepare for potential harm to its practitioners.

 Admittedly, journalists and their safety is rarely the primary story, but when their ability to document longstanding institutional injustice is unduly compromised by powerful forces, everyone’s freedom is in jeopardy.
 In 2022, the Committee to Protect Journalists reported that 67 journalists died in the line of duty – a 50% increase from 2021.
 While the casualties have been mostly the result of war and armed conflict in countries like Ukraine, we must not become complacent and believe that attacks against press freedom and journalists are a foreign issue.
 Preparation is key.

 In this context, we highlight the importance of the Safety Curriculum developed by our department in partnership with the James W. Foley Legacy Foundation.
 Fortunately, our Safety Curriculum is being adopted by multiple journalism programs across the United States that realize the importance of these skills in journalism production.
 The curriculum can be viewed here.